Inventing the Abbotts poster

 The inciting incident occurs at 14 minutes when Doug meets Pamela Abbott at a dance and they share an unexpected connection.
 Unlike his brother's conquests, this feels genuine and disrupts Doug's resigned acceptance of the class barrier..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Doug actively chooses to pursue a relationship with Pamela, meeting her secretly and crossing the social boundary his family warned him about.
+This indicates the protagonist's commitment to Doug actively chooses to pursue a relationship with Pamela, meeting her secretly and crossing the social boundary his family warned him about.
 He commits to the risk., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat False defeat: Pamela breaks things off with Doug under family pressure, or Doug discovers painful truths about his father's connection to Lloyd Abbott.
 The class barrier reasserts itself, and the easy romance ends., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Doug fully embraces his family's bitterness, losing himself in resentment toward the Abbotts.
-The "death" of his authentic self—he becomes what he feared, defined by class hatred rather than his own identity., demonstrates the protagonist at their lowest point.
+The "death" of his authentic self—he becomes what he feared, defined by class hatred rather than his own identity., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 Doug realizes he must let go of the family grudge and define himself on his own terms.
 He chooses forgiveness and self-determination over inherited bitterness, synthesizing his authentic self with hard-won wisdom., demonstrating the transformation achieved throughout the journey.